Tao Yuanming: Personal background

-Tao Yuanming is considered to be a person of the Eastern Jin dynasty (316/317 – 419/420 CE), although living beyond the demise of that dynasty.
-The last stable period in Chinese history had been during the Han dynasty (206 BCE – 220 CE), which was followed by the various political permutations known as the Three Kingdoms, one of these successor states being Cao Wei, founded and ruled by the Cao clan, and basically briefly reunifying China.
+Tao Yuanming is considered a person of the Eastern Jin dynasty (316/317 – 419/420 CE) who outlived it.
+The last stable period in Chinese history had been during the Han dynasty (206 BCE – 220 CE), which was followed by the various political permutations known as the Three Kingdoms, one of these successor states being Cao Wei, founded and ruled by the Cao clan and briefly reunifying China.
 The Jin dynasty was founded and controlled by the Sima clan, the leading members of which were known for gaining and retaining power through corruption.
-This began before the birth of Tao Yuanming, when Sima Yan usurped the throne of the monarchal ruler of Cao Wei dynasty, establishing its headquarters at the western capital of Chang'an, and renaming the kingdom Jin.
-Subsequently, the history of the dynasty was characterized by nepotism, corrupt politics, civil disorder, and violence.
-Various other clans also vied for power.
-The Sima fought against these as well as each other.
-The weaknesses inherent in the system culminated in the War of the Eight Princes (291 to 306), all eight princes being Simas.
-Immediate subsequent events resulted in certain bandits or revolutionaries and various neighboring powers overrunning the country.
-These neighboring powers to the north and west were not ethnic Han Chinese, and for these reasons were referred to as were referred to as the Five Hu, or Wu Hu, one of which was a Xiongnu empire—this event is thus known as the Uprising of the Five Hu.
-The Xiongnu overthrew remnants of the Sima princes and the bandit leaders north of the Yangzi river, eventually capturing, and killing the two last Sima rulers of Western Jin, and in the process capturing the capital Chang'an.
-Upon the territory north of the Yangzi being captured, a southerner named Sima Rui set up a new Jin dynasty state with a capital at Jiankang.
-This new Jin empire continued the traditions of violence and corruption of their predecessor; and, it was this manifestation of Jin, known as Eastern Jin, was the one in which Tao Yuanming was born and lived most of his life.
-Control of Eastern Jin was usurped by a series of successors of various clans, and also subject to less-successful rebellions by various warlords, and also facing external threats from other states such as Northern Wei, whose dynastic rulers were of the Tuoba (Tabgach) clan of the Xianbei.
+This began before Tao Yuanming's birth, when Sima Yan usurped the throne of the Cao Wei dynasty's monarchal ruler, establishing its headquarters at the western capital of Chang'an and renaming the kingdom Jin.
+The dynasty was characterized by nepotism, corrupt politics, civil disorder, and violence.
+Various other clans vied for power.
+The Sima fought these as well as each other.
+The weaknesses inherent in the system culminated in the War of the Eight Princes (291–306), all eight princes being Simas.
+Immediate subsequent events resulted in certain rebels and bandits overruning the country.
+Many of these rebels were not ethnic Han Chinese, and they were generally referred to as the Five Barbarians, or Wu Hu, one of which was the Xiongnu empire; this event is thus known as the Uprising of the Five Barbarians.
+The Xiongnu founded their state of Han-Zhao and overthrew remnants of the Jin north of the Yangzi river, capturing and killing the two last Sima rulers of Western Jin, and in the process capturing the ancient capitals Luoyang and Chang'an.
+When the territory north of the Yangzi was captured, a prince in the south, Sima Rui, set up a new Jin dynasty state with a capital at Jiankang.
+This new Jin empire continued the traditions of violence and corruption of its predecessor, and this manifestation of Jin, known as Eastern Jin, was the one in which Tao Yuanming was born and lived most of his life.
+Control of Eastern Jin was usurped by a series of successors of various clans, and also subject to less successful rebellions by various warlords, while also facing external threats from other states such as Northern Wei, whose dynastic rulers were of the Tuoba (Tabgach) clan of the Xianbei.
 Eventually the whole Jin state was replaced by Liu Song, in 419/420.
 This new dynasty was named Song (like the much later, larger dynasty) and was ruled by the Liu family, and was also corrupt and short-lived.
 Versions of Tao Yuanming's biography in the Chinese source material vary as to his name and age during the various historical events of Eastern Jin and Liu Song known from other sources.